Gladstone, Queensland: History

 Before European settlement, the Gladstone region was home of the Gooreng Gooreng, Toolooa (or Tulua), Meerooni and Baiali (or Byellee) Aboriginal tribes.

 In May 1770, HMS Endeavour, under the command of James Cook, sailed by the entrance to Gladstone Harbour under the cover of darkness.
 Matthew Flinders, during his 1801–1803 circumnavigation of Australia, became the first recorded European to sight the harbour in August 1802.
 He named the harbour Port Curtis, after Admiral Roger Curtis, a man who was of assistance to Flinders a year earlier at the Cape of Good Hope.
 John Oxley conducted further exploration of the harbour and surrounding countryside in November 1823.
 Oxley was dismissive of the region, noting the harbour was difficult to enter, the countryside was too dry, and the timber useless for construction purposes.

 Nevertheless, in 1847 the British attempted to establish the new colony of North Australia at Port Curtis.
 Colonel George Barney was chosen to lead this experiment in colonisation and his expedition was eventful.
 On 25 January 1847, the Lord Auckland, carrying 87 soldiers and convicts, arrived off the southern entrance of Port Curtis and promptly ran aground on shoals off the southern tip of Facing Island.
 The settlers spent seven weeks on the island before being rescued by the supply ship Thomas Lowry and delivered the intended site of settlement, the region now known as Barney Point.
-On 30 January at a proclamation ceremony, Barney was sworn in as Lieutenant Governor of the colony of North Australia.
+On 30 January at a proclamation ceremony at Settlement Point on Facing Island, Barney was sworn in as Lieutenant Governor of the (already revoked) colony of North Australia.
 The convict settlement lasted barely two months and cost the Imperial government £15,000.
 A change of government in Britain ordered the withdrawal of Barney and the settlers.
-However, interest in the region remained.

 By 1853, Francis MacCabe was surveying the site of a new town on the shores of Port Curtis under the protection of several detachments of Native Police.
 Maurice O'Connell was appointed government resident the following year, resulting in an influx of free settlers as land became available throughout the region.